-Many of you know that over 60% of Sanibel is pristine conservation land and that no high-rise condos are allowed on our island.
-These protections keep us surrounded by natural beauty and forever preserve Sanibel’s small town character.
+Many of you know that over 60% of Sanibel is pristine conservation land, and that no high-rise condos are allowed on our island.
+These protections keep us surrounded by natural beauty, and forever preserve Sanibel’s small town character.

 In fact the population density on Sanibel is 456 people per square mile.
 That number comes from dividing the Census Bureau’s population of Sanibel in 2017, which was 7,363, by the square miles of land on Sanibel, which is 16.12 sqmi.

 I can say that the island likely has 7,000+ people at any given time during peak season, however, the remaining months have significantly fewer residents on island.
 Even still, this 456 people per square mile is far fewer than other beach towns in Florida!

 Take a peek at the charts below to see how Sanibel compares to beach towns such as St. Pete Beach, Venice, St. Augustine, Naples and more.

 Below you’ll see the full density report for each of the beach towns compared above.
 Keep in mind that these numbers can fluctuate seasonly just as I explained for Sanibel’s population up-tick during the winter months.
 However, it provides a good comparison of just how populated other beach towns are compared to little ol’ Sanibel – and frankly, we like it that way.